Corruption in Afghanistan

 According to the High Office of Oversight and Anti-Corruption (HOOAC), corruption is rampant in the north of the country, particularly, Balkh Province which borders neighboring Uzbekistan, a country with similar corruption problems.
 One of the worst manifestations of graft is illegal land grabbing.
 Shamsullah Javed, HOOAC head for the northern zone, in an exclusive interview with Pajhwok Afghan News, explained that "in Balkh, there are three kinds of encroachment on land: One government department seizing the property of another, security forces occupying government land and individuals taking unlawful possession of people's land."
 He revealed that 52 out of 60 housing schemes in Balkh were executed illegally.
 "Government servants, from top to bottom, are involved in the scourge ...
 Some people, whose interests are hurt by investigations into corruption cases, are creating problems for us," Javed said.

 Investigative journalist Sibel Edmonds has undertaken efforts as a journalist and whistleblower to raise awareness about corruption in Afghanistan and waste, fraud and abuse involving billions of dollars of U.S. taxpayers' money lost to corruption and corrupt officials in Afghanistan following the U.S. intervention.

 "The great challenge to Afghanistan's future isn't the Taliban, or the Pakistani safe havens or even an incipiently hostile Pakistan," Gen. John R. Allen told a U.S. Senate Foreign Relations subcommittee in 2014.
 "The existential threat to the long-term viability of modern Afghanistan is corruption."
 He stated that the insurgency, criminal patronage networks, and drug traffickers had formed "an unholy alliance".

+There is a consensus that the pervasive corruption was the main cause of the fall of the Islamic Republic of Afghanistan.
+Failures of both Hamid Karzai and Ashraf Ghani's administrations to fight corruption causes the erosion of the government's legitimacy and the Afghan people lose trust in the government and these factors leads to the fall of the government in August 2021.